Skip to main content

 1. Define Ideal Partner Profile: Clearly outline the characteristics of your desired partner.
 Consider industry, size, geography, and capabilities.

 2. Identify Prospecting Channels: Choose suitable methods for reaching potential partners.
-This includes online directories, social media, and industry events.
+Online directories, social media, and industry events are examples.

 3. Develop Outreach Strategy: Create compelling messaging for initial contact.
 Highlight mutual benefits and value.